TheFlyingAxolotl/TheFlyingAxolotl/README.md

 There are 2 kinds of data analysts:
 1. Those who cane extrapolate from incomplete data

-- Backend development w PHP 🔁
+- VR app development + Voice recognition

-One day I'll go to the optician cause I can't C#
+Ok more of because I have to do it as part of my research project 😅